-If the matter is unresolved by discussing it informally, the Union may submit the grievance, in writing, within 60 working days following the time at which the grievant could have reasonably been aware of the occurrence.
+If the matter is unresolved by discussing it informally, the Union may submit a grievance, in writing, within 60 working days following the time at which the grievant could have reasonably been aware of the occurrence.
 That means that we basically have 60 working days from the time when you were are that the grievance occurred in order to file a grievance letter.

 Filing this first grievance letter is called Step One.